apache/causeway-site/content/components/viewers/wicket/how-to-tweak-the-ui-using-css-classes.md

 The above technique works well if you know the class member to target, but you might instead want to apply a custom style to a set of members.
 For this, you can use the `@CssClass`.

-For example, in the `ToDoItem` class (as shown [here](https://github.com/apache/isis/blob/prepare/isis-viewer-wicket-1.3.1-RC1/example/application/quickstart_wicket_restful_jdo/dom/src/main/java/dom/todo/ToDoItem.java#L172)) the following annotation (indicating that this is a key, important, property) :
+For example, in the `ToDoItem` class the following annotation (indicating that this is a key, important, property) :

     @CssClass("x-key")
     public LocalDate getDueBy() {